migsalazar/migsalazar.github.io/me/index.md

 layout: about
 ---

-Sometimes i don't know what I'm doing.
+...and sometimes I don't know what I do.
+Anyway I [tweet](https://twitter.com/mikengine), I [code](https://github.com/mikengine), and also I take the breakfast.